 Jason and I both had the opportunity to be in the room and witness it.
 It was absolutely the most sacred experience I’ve ever had.
 There wasn’t a dry eye in the room.
 I’m so glad we got to be there.
 For those who may be unfamiliar with adoption/open adoption, this is totally and completely up to the birth mom.
 She asked us to be there, we felt so honored and grateful.
 This is not the case with every adoption or situation.

-I held Quinley after her first mama and dad had a chance to love on her and take in her perfection.
-I can’t even describe the feelings I had.
-It was so surreal knowing that she would be my daughter.
-But what I felt most was pure gratitude and I was in awe of her first mom.
-I immediately went and hugged her, with Quinley between us, and we both just cried.
+The first time I held her, I can’t even describe the feelings I had.
+It was so surreal knowing that Quin would be my daughter.
+But what I felt most was pure gratitude and I was in awe of her birth mama.

-Jason held Quinley next and it was so sweet to watch him stare at her and just take in every little piece of her.
+As I watched Jason hold Quin for the first time, it was so sweet to watch him stare at her and just take in every little piece of her.
 I have loved watching him be her dad since that very moment.

 We were so lucky to have our own room in the hospital just down the hall from Quinley and her birth parents.
 That was unexpected and such a wonderful surprise.
-We spent lots of time with them in their room and them in ours, but we also tried to give them space when we felt we should.
+The entire hospital experience was sacred and beautiful and heart-wrenching.

 I’m so grateful to have such a close relationship with her and that Quinley will always be able to have her and Luke in her life.
 We see and talk with them often, and I wouldn’t have it any other way.
 They are family to us and always will be.